 Back to menu

-This innovative and dynamic MSc in Entrepreneurship and Innovation: Extended offers you the opportunity to develop key employability skills and extend your expertise.
-Combining focused study in starting your own business with essential training to develop the high-level transferable skills needed for career success, this course allows you to become the master of your own career development.
+The MSc Entrepreneurship and Innovation: Extended aims to prepare you for an exciting career as an innovator, ready to launch a start-up of your own or to work in innovation and development for an established organisation.
+Combining focused study of the principles and practices underpinning long-term business growth with essential training to develop high-level transferable skills, this course allows you to become the master of your own career development.

 Mode of Study:

 Build your own successful business or compete with confidence for your dream job In our ever-changing world, novel ideas can create new businesses, help them grow faster than ever and develop new industries overnight.
 We aim to prepare you to lead these changes.
 The University of Bolton’s MSc in Entrepreneurship and Innovation: Extended will build your knowledge in the three key areas of entrepreneurship, innovation and business development and help you gain the skills and self-confidence to showcase your worth.
 Our expert team will work to nurture your entrepreneurial mindset so you can realise your entrepreneurial potential.

 Innovation for everyone Entrepreneurship and innovation play vital roles in knowledge creation and exploitation to generate value and drive sustainable economic, social and organisational development.
 Organisations are increasingly seeking people with the ability to spot and take advantage of new opportunities so entrepreneurial and innovation skills are highly sought after.
 It doesn’t matter what your background or area of expertise is, this course is open to everyone with entrepreneurial drive and the desire to innovate.